St Augustine Chamber Orchestra

-The St. Augustine Orchestra is a not-for-profit, semi-professional orchestra serving St. Augustine and Jacksonville.
-It is a youth chamber orchestra based in St. Augustine, Trinidad.
+The St. Augustine Orchestra is a nonprofit, semi-professional youth chamber orchestra based in St. Augustine, Trinidad.

 Overview

 The St. Augustine Chamber Orchestra (SACO) is a non-profit organization founded in 1999 by Mr. Kenneth Listhrop, a music educator and conductor.
-It began with one student, Celeste Jules (Attorney at Law), and has grown into a group of approximately two hundred students consisting of three major divisions: children’s junior and intermediate orchestras and an advanced youth orchestra.
+It began with one student, Celeste Jules (Attorney at Law), and has grown into a group of approximately two hundred students consisting of three major divisions: children’s junior, intermediate orchestras, and an advanced youth orchestra.

 Founder

-Kenneth Listhrop (M.Ed) was a member, chairman and conductor of the former National Youth Orchestra of Trinidad and Tobago.
+Kenneth Listhrop (M.Ed.) was a member, chairman and conductor of the former National Youth Orchestra of Trinidad and Tobago.
 He taught for eighteen years at the University School of St. Augustine and eight years at the International School of Port of Spain.
 While at the University School he embarked on a program to recruit young string students from the school for the National Youth Orchestra.
-The orchestra grew initially from one student (Celeste Jules) to nine (9) students from the University School, Baker Street, St. Augustine.
+The orchestra grew initially from one student (Celeste Jules) to nine students from the University School, Baker Street, St. Augustine.
 They were also the first students recruited for the fledgling National Youth Orchestra.
-By December 1999 when the orchestra was formally launched, the membership had grown to nineteen (19) string players.
+By December 1999 when the orchestra was formally launched, the membership had grown to nineteen string players.

 Listhrop acts in various capacities within the organization such as founder, visionary, teacher, accompanist, arranger, conductor, music director and friend of the many young musicians that join the orchestra.
 He is a Licentiate of the Royal Schools of Music, London (L.R.S.M) with an advanced certificate in violin performance from the Royal Schools of Music London.
 In 2007, Listhrop tendered his resignation from the International School of Port of Spain in order to fully commit himself to the further growth and development of the St. Augustine Chamber Orchestra and the Trinidad and Tobago Youth Philharmonic Orchestra.